Docker Template Stack X11-GUI

 3.3 Creating a .NET GTK Sub-Container (Afx-X11-Forward-NET-Service-GTK#)

-This instruction set describes how to install the .NET GTK# Sub-Container, which is based on GTK 3.24.24.
+These instructions describes, how to install the .NET GTK# Sub-Container, which is based on GTK 3.24.24.

 Steps to Create a .NET GTK# Sub-Container Application Project: